Axl Rose: 1983–1986: early years

-In March 1985, encouraged by their manager Raz Cue, Rose and his former L.A.
+In March 1985, Rose and his former L.A.
 Guns bandmate Tracii Guns formed Guns N' Roses by merging their respective bands Hollywood Rose and L.A.
 Guns with Stradlin, drummer Rob Gardner and bassist Ole Beich.
-By June, after several line-up changes, the band consisted of Rose, lead guitarist Slash, rhythm guitarist Izzy Stradlin, bassist Duff McKagan, and drummer Steven Adler.
-The line-up debuted at The Troubadour and proceeded to play the L.A. club circuit, eventually building a devoted fan following.
+By June, after several lineup changes, the band consisted of Rose, lead guitarist Slash, rhythm guitarist Izzy Stradlin, bassist Duff McKagan, and drummer Steven Adler.
+The lineup debuted at The Troubadour and proceeded to play the L.A. club circuit, eventually building a devoted fan following.
 The band attracted the attention of several major record labels, before signing with Geffen Records in March 1986.
 The following December, they released the four-song EP Live ?!*@ Like a Suicide on the Geffen imprint UZI Suicide.

-1987–1989: Breakthrough with Appetite for Destruction
+1987–1989: breakthrough with Appetite for Destruction

 In July 1987, Guns N' Roses released their debut album Appetite for Destruction.
 Although the record received critical acclaim, it experienced a modest commercial start, selling as many as 500,000 copies in its first year of release.
-However, fueled by the band's relentless touring and the mainstream success of the single "Sweet Child o' Mine"—Rose's tribute to his then-girlfriend Erin Everly—the album rose to the No. 1 position.
+However, fueled by the band's relentless touring, a grassroots campaign for the "Welcome to the Jungle" music video, and the mainstream success of the single "Sweet Child o' Mine", the album rose to the No. 1 position.
 To date, Appetite for Destruction has sold over 30 million copies worldwide, 18 million of which sold in the United States, making it the best-selling debut album of all time in the U.S.

 During the band's performance at the Monsters of Rock festival in Castle Donington, England, in August 1988, two fans were crushed to death when many in the crowd of 107,000 began slam-dancing to "It's So Easy".
 Rose had halted the show several times to calm the audience.
 From then on, he became known for personally addressing disruptive fans and giving instructions to security personnel from the stage, at times stopping concerts to deal with issues in the crowd.
 In 1992, Rose stated, "Most performers would go to a security person in their organization, and it would just be done very quietly.
 I'll confront the person, stop the song: 'Guess what: You wasted your money, you get to leave.'"
 As a result of the deaths at Monsters of Rock, the festival was canceled the following year.